 All power generation affects biodiversity and the environment.
 DHP impact on biodiversity comes from our main hydro power generation activities.
-Hydropower modifies the living condition of aquatic species, which poses a challenge to migrating fish.
+Hydropower modifies the living condition of aquatic species.
 To assess environmental risks related to biodiversity is part of DHP risk management procedures and practices and integrated in the ESMP / ESMP-O.